Why Ford Motor Stock Is Rising Today

 What happened

-Shares of Ford Motor (NYSE: F) were rising on Monday, a day before the company's scheduled first-quarter earnings report, on growing-but-cautious investor optimism about Ford's prospects for the next few months.
+Shares of Ford Motor (NYSE: F) were rising on Tuesday, ahead of the company's first-quarter earnings release, on reports that the automaker will try to reopen its idled factories in Europe and the United States in May.

 So what